adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 - Labayrade et al. propose to work at this level to reduce the number of mis-detections that can lead to false tracks [6].

-######
+###### [7, 8]

-Other works focus on data redundancy from active and passive sensors, and follow physical or learning constrains to increase the certainty of object detection[7], [8].
+- Other works focus on data redundancy from active and passive sensors, and follow physical or learning constrains to increase the certainty of object detection[7], [8].

-These works do not include all the available kineticand appearance information.
+- These works do not include all the available kinetic and appearance information.

-Moreover, at this level, appearanceinformation from sensor measurements is not considered asimportant as the kinetic data to discriminate moving and staticobjects.
+- Moreover, at this level, appearance information from sensor measurements is not considered as important as the kinetic data to discriminate moving and static objects.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2NDA4MDczNl19
+eyJoaXN0b3J5IjpbLTExNzAxNDg0NDBdfQ==
 -->